rejasupotaro/amazon-product-search/README.md

 This repo showcases and compares various search algorithms and models using [Shopping Queries Dataset: A Large-Scale ESCI Benchmark for Improving Product Search](https://github.com/amazon-science/esci-data).

-The details and results of experiments can be found in this wiki: https://github.com/rejasupotaro/amazon-product-search/wiki

 ## Installation

 Copy `.envrc.example` and fill in the necessary environment variables.
 Afterwards, proceed with installing the dependencies.